Master of Fine Art

 You’ll hone your technical skills using state-of-the-art equipment, resources, materials and technology relating to your craft, including:

-- light fabrication workshops
+• sculpture and light fabrication workshops

-- high-end printing facilities
+• high-end printing facilities

-- ceramic workshops
+• ceramic workshops and kilns

-- media and sound recording studios
+• media and sound recording studios

-- photography studios
+• photography studios

-- gold and silversmithing workshops.
+• gold and silversmithing workshops

 RMIT connects you with a network of practising artists, curators, historians, gallerists (including public, commercial and artist-run initiatives), theorists and critics, both local and international, to support your studies.
-RMIT holds existing and longstanding partnerships and connections with the National Gallery of Victoria (NGV), Contemporary Centre for Photography and many other institutions.

 You’ll enter a diverse community of artists and form lasting connections with the teachers and fellow students that you will carry for the rest of your professional life.